rolisle/tubz-app/README.md

 A stock and restock management app for Tubz vending machines, built with [Expo](https://expo.dev) and React Native.
 Runs on iOS, Android, and web.

+### Recent updates

+- **Restock notifications:** scheduling updated so short restock windows (e.g. **1 week**) still receive a local notification on the **due date**, instead of a fragile near-immediate fire that could be dropped when state reschedules.
+Longer windows still get the 7-day-ahead reminder when there is room for it
+- **Dashboard test menu (🧪):** next to the settings control — temporary panel to fire sample “Restock Due” notifications for QA; intended to be removed when no longer needed

 ## Features

 ### Dashboard